 Best practice for editors would include

-1. Actively seeking the views of authors, readers, reviewers and editorial board members about ways of improving their journal’s processes.
+1. Actively seeking the views of authors, readers, reviewers and editorial board members regarding the journal improvement.

 3. Working to persuade their publisher to provide appropriate resources and guidance from experts (e.g. designers, lawyers).

-4. Supporting initiatives designed to reduce research and publication misconduct.
+4. Supporting initiatives designed to reduce the research and publication misconduct.

 5. Supporting initiatives to educate researchers about publication ethics.

-7. Ensuring that any press releases issued by their journal reflect the message of the reported article and put it into context.
+7. Ensuring that press release article in a journal should reflect the message of the reported article and maintaining it into a context.

-8. Being prepared to request evidence of ethical research approval and to question authors about ethical aspects (such as how research participant consent was obtained or what methods were employed to minimize animal suffering) if concerns are raised or clarifications are needed.
+8. Should responsible to request evidence of ethical research approval and to question authors about ethical aspects (such as how research participant consent was obtained or what methods were employed to minimize animal suffering) if concerns are raised or clarifications are needed in future.

 9. Ensuring that reports of clinical trials site compliance with the Declaration of Helsinki, Good Clinical Practice, and other relevant guidelines to safeguard participants.